Skip To Main Content

 Stephens played in all 111 games, finishing ninth on SUNY Geneseo’s career scoring list with 167 points.
 His 117 assists rank fifth all-time, while he is one of 19 players to score 50 career goals in a Knights sweater.

-After graduation, Stephens spent six seasons playing professionally in both the United States and Europe, racking up 371 points on 131 goals and 240 assists across 342 career games.
+After graduation, Stephens spent six seasons playing professionally in both the United States, Germany and Italy.